escortcvh/gohugo-theme-ananke/content/products/bathroom.md

 A unique, effective biogenic
 chemistry for total bathroom
-deep cleaning and deodorizing at a microscopic level.
+deep cleaning and deodorising at a microscopic level.

 PROBAC BATHROOM CLEANER
-is a technologically advanced deep cleaner and deodorizer formulated for organic waste common to all bathroom surfaces, baths, showers, basins and toilets.
+is a technologically advanced deep cleaner and deodoriser formulated for organic waste common to all bathroom surfaces, baths, showers, basins and toilets.

 >**PROBAC BATHROOM CLEANER combines:**

->>• ***A novel bio-chemical formulation for immediate odor control***
+>>• ***A novel bio-chemical formulation for immediate odour control***

 >>• ***A unique surfactant package for lifting dirt and stains***